 I get that a service call costs the business money.
 I willingly paid extra on my bill to have what was represented as “coverage” against this kind of expense.
 When I made this argument to the representative, she offered to refund my coverage costs, but I didn’t accept.
 No matter – I got an email shortly thereafter indicating that my account had been credited for those charges, so now I feel like I can’t even argue that I paid for something and should be entitled to it.
 Any thoughts on how to proceed? — Nathan Witt, Dallas

 Since you didn’t get DirecTV’s promise in writing, you didn’t have much of a leg to stand on.
 However, that wouldn’t have stopped me from appealing this to someone higher up.
-Here’s a list of company executives.
-Curiously, there’s no one at this level with “customer service” in his or her title, which in and of itself is telling.
-Email addresses at DirecTV are email@example.com, so triangulating the correct address shouldn’t be too difficult.
+I publish the names, email addresses and phone numbers of the DirecTV executives on this site.
+(Here’s how to fix your own consumer problems.)

 I contacted DirecTV on your behalf.
 It agreed to waive your moving expenses because of the misunderstanding.